H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Tools/Awscli.md

  - aws configure (Set AWS programmatic keys for authentication (use --profile= for a new profile)

+ - aws configure set aws_session_token "SESSION_TOKEN" (Use a session token with the Access Key and Secret Access Key (aws configure) to authenticate)

 ### Open S3 bucket enumeration

  - aws s3 ls s3://BUCKET_NAME/ (List the contents of an S3 bucket)